Artwork by Isabella Latorre

 "Where Cranes Weave and Bamboo sings" is a unique addition to the teaching of narrative.
 The very beginning writer, even the kindergarten student can follow the simple breakdown of what makes a story.
 The layout of beginning middle and end is explained and the young writer is led to practise and respond to multiple stories.
 The text is well designed and colour and black line drawings create variation in the pages that stimulate the reader.
 This is a worthwhile addition to the teaching tools available in primary classrooms and the workshop activities among older aspiring writers."

-- Libby Gleeson, winner of the Nan Chauncy Award, Prime Minister's Literary Award, Dromken Medal, NSW Premier's Literary Award, Member of the Order of Australia. -
+Winner of the Nan Chauncy Award, Prime Minister's Literary Award, Dromken Medal, NSW Premier's Literary Award, Member of the Order of Australia.

 Lands Below the Winds Series